Domestic Abuse Involves Family or Household Members

 Domestic abuse most often involves domestic assault and battery.
 First offenses are usually treated as misdemeanors, but subsequent offenses and certain circumstances make the offense a felony.

-While felony domestic assault and battery may be charged in violent offenses, domestic abuse can include child abuse, elder abuse, stalking, harassment and violation of a protective order as well.
+While felony domestic assault and battery may be charged in violent offenses, domestic abuse can also include child abuse, elder abuse, stalking, harassment, and violation of a protective order.

 When is Domestic Abuse a Felony in Oklahoma?

-The first domestic abuse offense is generally charged as a misdemeanor punishable by a jail term of up to 1 year, a fine of up to $5,000.00 or both.
-Any subsequent convictions are treated as felonies and can be punished by up to 4 years in jail and a fine of $5,000.00.
+The first domestic abuse offense is generally charged as a misdemeanor offense.
+This is punishable by up to a year in jail, a fine of up to $5,000, or both.
+Any subsequent convictions are treated as felonies.
+These are punishable by up to four years in prison and a fine of $5,000.
 Okla.
 Stat. tit.
 21 § 644

 The intent to do bodily harm with any a sharp or dangerous weapon without justification or excuse can also make domestic abuse a felony crime.
 This is punishable by either up to 10 years in prison or up to a year in the county jail.

-A first offense of domestic abuse against a pregnant woman knowing of the pregnancy is a misdemeanor offense punishable by up to 1 year in jail.
+A first offense of domestic abuse against a pregnant woman knowing of the pregnancy is a misdemeanor offense punishable by up to a year in jail.
 Subsequent incidents are felonies punishable by a prison term of at least 10 years.